grbfacet/facet/relativity-tutorial.md

 Actually, Einstein’s theory was there for anyone to see as far back as the 1860s, hidden in the new Maxwell’s unified theory of Electricity and Magnetism but to see it one had to throw off some very natural assumptions made by Newton and see the world in a way that disagreed with ordinary human experience.
 That was the genius of Einstein to make that leap.
 (Actually, at the time the anomaly was considered a flaw in Maxwell’s theory, not Newton’s.
 It was Einstein that turned the picture around and said Maxwell was right and Newton had it wrong.)

 When some crazy people first claimed the earth actually rotated about its axis and if you were on the equator you were actually moving at a speed of about 1000 miles/hour, this was obviously not true.
-We should be thrown violently around.
+We should be thrown around violently.
 They deduced the rotation of the earth from observing the motion of the sun and stars across the sky and said it was a lot simpler to conclude the earth rotated.
 But that didn’t agree with ordinary experience and to explain that discrepancy ultimately required Newton’s theories of motion and gravity.
 New and better theories often require rethinking ideas that seem unshakably true.

 We have developed some examples and described various ways of thinking about relativity in the context of accelerated electrons.
 Their behavior is very unintuitive for non-physicists.
 Through constant use, a physicist begins to feel they have an intuitive grasp of what’s going on.
 That comes with training and experience over years of practice often doing calculations just like the examples here.
 To learn more, there have been many good expositions of relativity theory for the lay person.
 Einstein himself wrote a lucid layman’s guide that is still in print after nearly a century.

 Physicists commonly help their thinking by considering extreme cases.
 We did that when we looked at the mass formula for the extreme cases of v equal 0, c and 2c.
 George Gamow wrote a nice little book for lay people about a mythical Mr. Tompkins.
 Gamow’s approach was to wonder what ordinary daily experience would be like if the speed of light was slower, 10 miles per hour!
 Mr. Tompkins needs to go shopping and hops on his bike and starts to peddle.
 At first his speed picks up rapidly but as he gets to around 7 mph it begins to be a little harder to peddle faster.
 We noted at v = 0.87c the mass of an object doubles.
 If c is 10 mph then Mr. Tompkins is peddling a system (bike + himself) that weighs twice as much when he reaches 8.7 mph (87% of his c).
 And it quickly gets worse as he peddles harder and harder, barely increasing his speed with more and more effort but he continues to seem heavier and heavier.

 We said we wouldn't discuss relativity beyond simply applying the mass formula to electrons.
 But we need to alert you to avoid making some incorrect assumptions.
 You may get the impression that Mr. Tompkins himself is struggling to peddle but actually, he would not notice anything unusual.
 He would continue to peddle at the same rate _from his point of view on the bike_.
-From our point of view watching him go by he would seem to be peddling slower and slower because of increasing intertia.
+From our point of view watching him go by he would seem to be peddling slower and slower because of increasing inertia.
 That is the famous time dilation effect, as we watch him his clocks seem to slow down and his steady peddling is just a kind of clock.

 ### Relativity and plasma acceleration of electron bunches

 Particle accelerators get particles moving very near the speed of light and behavior is very different there than at speeds we are used to in daily life.
-We showed above that even for speeds many miles per second the difference between the Newtonian and the relativistic behavior is almost indistinguishable.
+We showed above that even for speeds of many miles per second the difference between the Newtonian and the relativistic behavior is almost indistinguishable.
 Now we want to have a look at near the speed of light where the particles in our accelerators operate.
 We have explained elsewhere that the plasma acceleration experiment involved 12 µm long bunches of electrons.
 The electrons at the front of the bunch gave up energy to create the ionized plasma and the plasma created the electric field which in turn accelerated electrons at the back of the bunch.

 If Newtonian physics described these electrons we would have the lead electrons slowing down because they lost energy and the trailing electrons speeding up because they are accelerated and the net result would be for the electrons to switch places and the newly accelerated leading electrons would now lose energy to accelerate the electrons that previously were decelerated.
 Sometimes a team of runners or bicyclists train in a single file column.
 The lead person breaks the wind for the rest and thus, they are expending more energy than the rest.
 When they tire, they drop back to the tail end of the column and the next person in line breaks the wind.
 So why doesn’t this happen for the relativistic case as well since it involves lead electrons losing energy to accelerate trailing electrons in the 12 µm long bunch?